 7. Redwood Area Hospital: Telehealth Initiative - has acquired AVu Telehealth System with Gunderson Clinic, Olmstead Medical ouf of Winona to offer telehealth services at our hospital, Good Samaritan, ACMC to begin with and will expand into the county as the progrom develops.

 8. Redwood County EDA: Received funding for marketing of all these wonderful broadband training sessions, Let's Put out Cities on the Map, and will be conducting a broadband needs/usage assessment with Redwood County residence and businesses in July/August so we can map exactly where our un and under-served area are located in Redwood County.
 Drawing will include one person winning a Ipad!

-If you as a resident or business have a broadband experience you want to share, please send us an email or letter and we will be gathering all this information to present to the county board to indicate that there are issues with this necessary infrastructure need in Redwood County!
+As of July, 2017, all Broadband initiatives are being addressed by the County EDA /Economic Development Coordinator, Briana Mumme.
+If you as a resident or business have a broadband experience you want to share, please send her in an email or letter and she will be gathering all this information to present to the county board to indicate that there are issues with this necessary infrastructure need in Redwood County!